hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB adds numerous device service routines (DSRs) and control commands accessible directly from TI BASIC, Extended BASIC, and Assembly programs.
+The PPEB adds numerous device service routines (DSRs) and control commands accessible directly from TI BASIC, Extended BASIC, and assembly programs.

 This section documents all supported `CALL` commands.

+> **Note on command name:** On newer builds, `CALL PEBP` replaces `CALL TIPI`.
+> Many setups autostart the PPEB menu at boot, so you may not need to type either command.

 ---